The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Le Flore County?

-Le Flore County, Oklahoma has 13 public high schools, along with 7 middle schools and 18 elementary schools.
+Le Flore County, Oklahoma has 13 public high schools, serving approximately 2,641 students.

 What is the largest school district in Le Flore County?